mjstrobl/FREDA/README.md

 # IMPORTANT

 This is still in progress and will change up until the conference end of March 2023.
+See branch thesis for a working version.
+Unfortunately, the app is not yet available in the Play Store, will come soon though.

 # FREDA